orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 5. Compare the hash against the committed value.
 6. Verify any signature or timestamp evidence.
 7. Check whether the claimed model, policy, or decision state matches the commitment.
+8. Check whether the recovered artifact is canonical, not merely plausible.
-8. Report mismatch, missing evidence, or successful reconstruction.
+9. Report mismatch, missing evidence, substitution risk, or successful reconstruction.
-9. Interpret the result within the stated threat model.
+10. Interpret the result within the stated threat model.

 This does not prove the decision was right.